 was discontinued in September 1966 and replaced by Port Authority

 old tracks that ran down the center of Brookline Boulevard

 for sixty-one years were paved over.
 The era of rail traffic in Brookline

 had come to an end.
-The old tracks remained under the asphalt roadway and
+The old tracks remain under the asphalt roadway and

 occasionally make themselves visible when a deep pothole emerged.
 They

-will be removed completely when Brookline Boulevard is renovated in
+will be removed completely when Brookline Boulevard is renovated and

 The trolley's may be gone, but

 they will never be forgotten.
 They were a part of Brookline's past that

 always stir nostalgic memories.
 Railcar enthusiasts still yearn for the